AvistoTelecom/Data-Anonymization/README.md

 The regex generation is based on library [RgxGen version 1.4](https://github.com/curious-odd-man/RgxGen/tree/1.4)

-Getter and Setter must be declared.
+Getter and Setter must be declared with a name format: setFieldName, getFieldName.

+This library work with default getter and setter build with lombok

 If a field has null value it will stay null